mattfrancis888/music-stream/README.md

 A collection of music videos from Youtube.
 Users can stream, publish, edit, delete music videos when signed in.
 Users can only see other published music videos when not logged in.

-However, for testing/previewing accessibility; the code is commented out so any user can edit and delete videos.

-Developed with React, Redux, JS, HTML, CSS, [JSON-server for a local database communicated via REST requests](https://github.com/typicode/json-server).
+Developed with React, Redux, JS, HTML, CSS, [JSON-server for a JSON database and a server/API for REST requests](https://github.com/typicode/json-server)

-# Warning

-`Delete Stream Button`, and `Submit Button` for editing and creating a stream are disabled.
-It is done to prevent users from changing the online JSON database.

-To enable the button functionality for your own local JSON database, the set up instructions are below.
+For storage purposes, all data created will be stored temporarily in the databse then it'll be automatically deleted after a certain amount of time.

 # Why I Built It and What I've Learned:

 -   To understand how Redux simplifies data management between components.
+-   Understanding how a front-end needs a server to communicate to a database.

 ## Redux: